CodeRo3/100-Days-of-Code/log.md

 ### Day 1: June 22, 2021 Tuesday

 **Today's Progress**: I continued onwards with the Foundations course in The Odin Project!
+27% completion.
 I learned so much about the command line and enjoyed practicing what I learned on my own Macbook's terminal!

 **Thoughts**: This stuff is hard, but I am still riding the highs of motivation and determination!
 Now to set up a consistent study and sleep schedule so that I'm not so tired after work.
 I literally fell asleep at my desk while studying today haha!